sharadcodes/sharadcodes.github.io/about.md

 layout: page
 ---

-I am **Sharad**, a passionate individual currently embarking on a captivating journey pursuing my **MCA in Data Science** at **Dev Sanskriti Vishwavidyalaya** in the serene city of Haridwar, nestled in the majestic landscapes of Uttarakhand, India.
+I am **Sharad**, a passionate individual who has recently completed my **MCA in Data Science** from **Dev Sanskriti Vishwavidyalaya** in the serene city of Haridwar, nestled in the majestic landscapes of Uttarakhand, India.
+I'm proud to have achieved an impressive CGPA of 9.06 in my master's program.

 As an ardent learner, I find immense fascination in the realms of **Large Language Models (LLMs)**, **Internet of Things (IoT)**, **Computer Vision**, and the remarkable world of **MERN** (MongoDB, Express.js, React, and Node.js).
 These cutting-edge fields fuel my curiosity and inspire me to unravel the endless possibilities they offer.